tronprotocol/sun-network/README.md

 ## What's SunNetwork?

-Sun Network is a project dedicated to building a trustful decentralized sidechain of TRON Main Chain.
+Sun Network is a project dedicated to building a trustful decentralized sidechain of TRON Blockchain.
-It will greatly improving the tps of the main chain, while supporting the execution of smart contract transactions with very low energy cost.
-This will make a lot of sense to the dapp developer and the main chain.
+When completed, this project will greatly increase on-chain TPS rates, while decreasing the energy consumption of smart contract executions, which is very beneficial for both DAPP developers and the on-chain users of the TRON Blockchain.

 # Developer Community